Workers making iPhones in central China plant to be quarantined over coronavirus

 The virus is also set to have an impact on international supply chains and manufacturing given China's lynchpin role in the global economy.

-Foxconn now projects a sales increase of one to three percent this year, down from a January forecast of three to five percent, chairman Young Liu told Bloomberg News.
+Foxconn now projects a sales increase of 1 to 3 per cent this year, down from a January forecast of 3 to 5 per cent, chairman Young Liu told Bloomberg News.

 COMMENTARY: Looks like containment of novel coronavirus not as effective as we had hoped